-Chronic motor tic disorder is a condition that involves either brief, uncontrollable, spasm-like movements or vocal outbursts but not both.
-(If both a physical tic and vocal outburst are present, the condition is known as Tourette syndrome and not chronic motor tic disorder.)
+Chronic motor tic disorder is a condition that involves brief, uncontrollable, spasm-like movements or vocal outbursts (called phonic tics), but not both.
+If both a physical tic and vocal outburst are present, the condition is known as Tourette syndrome.

-Children with a family history of a chronic tic or twitch are more likely to develop chronic motor tic disorder.
-Boys are more likely to have chronic motor tic disorder than girls.
+Children with a family history of chronic tics or twitches are more likely to develop chronic motor tic disorder.
+Boys are

-People with chronic motor tic disorder may display the following symptoms:
+People with chronic motor tic disorder may display the following motor tic examples:

 - facial grimacing